Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 use sunscreen!

-Even for people with very sensitive light skin, the risk of harm to health is minimal with UV index values below 3, and under normal circumstances, the use of protective equipment is not required.
+Even for people with very sensitive fair skin, the risk of harm to health is minimal at UV index values below 3 and under normal circumstances the use of protective products is not required.

-Protection is required at UV index values above 3, increased protective measures are required at UV index values of 8 and above.
-In this case, you must use all protective equipment:
+Protection is required for UV index values above 3, increased protective measures are required for UV index values of 8 and above.
+In this case, you need to use all protective equipment:

 • Stay in the shadows.